-Applicants seeking admission to the College Student Personnel Program should follow the instructions outlined in the Graduate Admission section of this catalog.
+Applicants seeking admission to the College Student Personnel Program should follow the instructions outlined in the Graduate Admission webpage.
 See http://bgsu.edu/cspadmit for more information.

 Master of Arts

 The M.A. degree program allows some flexibility based on the individual student's needs and goals.
 CSP courses emphasize the social, psychological, and philosophical foundations of student affairs practice in postsecondary institutions.
-Although most of the course requirements are met by offerings in the College of Education and Human Development, candidates are encouraged to take advantage of elective courses in other colleges.
+Although most of the course requirements are met by offerings in the College of Education and Human Development, candidates may take advantage of elective courses in other academic programs.

-The required 42 semester hours of graduate credit include six CSP core courses, one course each in statistics and research methodology, and additional elective courses selected in consultation with a faculty adviser.
-Students may choose courses that provide concentrations in such areas as counseling or administration, or that focus on the needs of diverse student populations.
+The required 42 semester hours of graduate credit include six CSP core courses, one course each in statistics and research methodology, field experience, and additional elective courses (including a study abroad course) selected in consultation with a faculty adviser.
+Students may choose courses that provide concentrations in such areas as counseling, administration, and serving diverse student populations.

 In addition to the requirement of the Graduate College to maintain a minimum 3.00 grade point average, students must earn a minimum 3.00 grade point average in the CSP core courses plus an A or B in at least five of the six CSP core courses.
 If necessary, one core course may be retaken to meet this requirement.
 The CSP core courses are CSP 6010, 6020, 6030, 6035, 6040, and 6050.